joe-jar/bankAccountManagement/README.md

 # Bank Account Management

 ## Description
-A Java-based project simulating basic banking operations, including access to account statement, deposits, withdrawals, and transaction history.
-Designed to practice object-oriented solid principles and implement clean, maintainable code.
+A Java-based project simulating basic banking operations, including access to account statements, deposits, withdrawals, and transaction history.
+Designed to display SOLID principles and implement clean, maintainable code.

-the project is developped with Spring boot,H2 Database an embedded in-memory database.
+The project is developed with Spring Boot and H2 Database (an embedded in-memory database).

-upon running the application the account table in the database is filled ( execution src/main/resources/import.sql) so we can test the endpoints right away
+Upon running the application, the account table in the database is populated (via execution of `src/main/resources/import.sql`), so we can test the endpoints right away.

 ## Features
 - Deposit and withdraw money
 - View current account statement